waqarabbas123/Shepley-Demo-Website/README.md

 #__bootsrap clone website
-In this repository i can make a clone website of bootsrap with using bootsrap classes
+In this repository i can make a clone website of bootsrap with using bootsrap classes.